Overview of the DESI Legacy Imaging Surveys: Observations

 The desired target depth of each exposure is defined as that for which the fiducial DESI target galaxy (see \S~\ref{sec:desirequirements}) is detected with a signal-to-noise ratio of at least $5/\sqrt{2}$ (i.e., that the survey reaches the requisite depth with two passes).
 To ensure that each image of the sky reaches the desired depth, we implement the following procedure.
 We plan image exposure times based on knowledge of the target field's interstellar dust reddening, its position on the sky at the likely time of observation (which determines the likely atmospheric extinction, sky brightness, and modulates the seeing), and estimates of the observing conditions.
 As soon as an image is taken and written to disk, a sample CCD (or single amplifier of a CCD) is analyzed: sources are detected and their positions are cross-matched with a stellar catalog derived from the PS1 survey.
-This analysis produces estimates of the seeing, transparency (estimated by comparing the measured zeropoint with the fiducial photometric zero point of an observation through clear skies), the telescope pointing error, the sky brightness and the resulting depth reached for the canonical DESI galaxy target.
+This analysis produces estimates of the seeing, transparency (estimated by comparing the measured zero point with the fiducial photometric zero point of an observation through clear skies), the telescope pointing error, the sky brightness and the resulting depth reached for the canonical DESI galaxy target.
 These measurements allow us to update the exposure time of subsequent observations to ensure that we reach the required depth.
+We scale exposure times by a factor $f=T^{-2} 10^{0.8k_i(X-1)} 10^{0.8A_iE_{\rm B-V}} 10^{-0.4(\Delta m_{\rm sky})} (N_{\rm eff}/N_{\rm eff,fid})$, where $T$ is the transparency, $k_i$ is the atmospheric extinction coefficient for band $i$, $X$ is the airmass, $A_i$ is the Galactic dust extinction coefficient for band $i$, $E_{\rm B-V}$ is the Galactic dust reddening along the line of sight, $\Delta~m_{\rm sky}$ is the difference in the sky brightness from the fiducial (i.e., 22.04, 20.91, 18.46 AB mag arcsec$^{-2}$ in $g$, $r$, $z$, respectively), and $(N_{\rm eff}/N_{\rm eff,fid})$ is a measure of the PSF area (in pixels) relative to the fiducial.
 Exposure times are not allowed to fall below a minimum value in order to limit the overhead\footnote{For example, for DECam, these were initially defined as 50, 50, and 100\,sec for $g$,$r$,$z$ respectively; after 2016-07-20, the minimum exposure time in $g$ was increased to 70~sec.}.
 Additionally, exposure times are limited to a maximum value defined by the minimum of $t_{\rm sky}$ and $t_{\rm max}$, where $t_{\rm sky}$ is the exposure time at which the sky counts = 20,000\,adu, and $t_{\rm max}$ is a fixed maximum exposure time (e.g., $t_{\rm max}$ is [200,175,250]\,sec for DECam [$g$,$r$,$z$] observations, respectively).

 In practice, it takes a minimum lag of two exposures to update the queue with an observation that has a modified exposure time.
 At the Blanco, this lag was driven by the need to keep at least two exposures in the active queue to avoid stopping the queue inadvertently, and at the Mayall the transfer of images and the subsequent analyses resulted in this lag.
 Even with the current implementation, the result is a relatively uniform survey product \citep[see][for details about the algorithms used and the implementation]{LSstrategy}.